Mexico Field Trips, February and March 1980

 left after coffee at the hotel (strange building, round, out of

-place) & decided to split from the group as we were in a hurry to
+place) and decided to split from the group as we were in a hurry to

 get home.
 Saw some magnificent landscapes but I was too tired to take